inappstory/ios-ias-sdk/Samples/Multifeed.md

 ## Several feeds

 You can optionally add multiple feeds to one or more controllers.
-This requires initializing multiple StoryView instances with different `feedID: <String>`.
-Also, you can leave one list with an empty `feedID: <String>`, and specify the necessary ones in the next one.
+This requires initializing multiple StoryView instances with different `feed: <String>`.
+Also, you can leave one list with an empty `feed: <String>`, and specify the necessary ones in the next one.

 ##### MainController.swift
 ```swift